What can you do with an English literature degree?

 Given this number of genres, it is perhaps unsurprising that a degree in English literature can be incredibly wide-ranging; two students on the same degree course can choose to study very different things outside of their core modules.

 As well as analysis, students can also expect to have to defend their ideas, since it’s not enough to simply note something about a text, this must be accompanied by explanation and argument.

 You can also expect to be taught aspects of creative writing and how to express ideas in various literary forms.
 It’s certainly a challenging course to take at university, but it can be immensely rewarding for those with a passion for English who are willing to work for it.

-More specifically, courses will often go through historical examples of landmark literature such as the works of Geoffrey Chaucer and William Shakespeare, then perhaps introducing other lesser-known examples.
+More specifically, courses will often go through historical examples of landmark literature such as the works of Toni Morrison, William Shakespeare and Charles Dickens then perhaps introducing other lesser-known examples.

-You may also be introduced some foreign texts, although these will mainly be classics.
+You may also be introduced to some foreign texts, although these will mainly be classics.

-As the course continues you will often be given more freedom to explore authors and genres that hold more interest for you.
-This is also the point that many courses will start to introduce creative writing techniques, allowing you to take a break from analysing the work of others and begin to make your own contributions to your preferred genre.
+As the course continues you will be given more freedom to explore authors and genres that hold more interest for you.

 In addition to academic qualifications, experience with literature-related activities outside the classroom can be of huge benefit, both in terms of your application and in furthering your enjoyment of the course.

 Creative activities such as writing for a publication at school, staying well-read across different types of literature, or even writing your own blog can all prove useful before and during your degree.